adesh25/Nimap-Task/README.md

 Nimap Machine Test
-This project is a Spring Boot application that provides RESTful APIs for managing categories and products, implementing CRUD operations with a relational database.
-The project uses Spring Data JPA and Hibernate for database interaction and supports server-side pagination.
+This project is a Spring Boot application that provides RESTful APIs for managing categories and products.
+It implements CRUD operations with a relational database using Spring Data JPA and Hibernate.
+It also supports server-side pagination.

 Features
 Category Management